exosite/exosense_recipes/ElectricImp/README.md

 Now that you have both the hardware and the platform set up, all that's left is to connect the two!

 ### impCentral
-If you are not yet familiar with impCentral and want to learn mre, go ahead and follow the getting started page linked above, otherwise continue on with these simple steps.
+If you are not yet familiar with impCentral and want to learn more, go ahead and follow the [getting started page](https://developer.electricimp.com/gettingstarted), otherwise continue on with these simple steps.

-1. Get agent code from [here](https://github.com/exosite/ElectricImp_Integration/blob/master/Exosite.agent.lib.nut) and copy it into the Agent Code in impCentral
+1. Get agent code from [here](https://github.com/exosite/ElectricImp_Integration/blob/master/Example/example.agent.nut) and copy it into the Agent Code in impCentral
 2. Get device code from [here](https://github.com/exosite/ElectricImp_Integration/blob/master/Example/example.device.nut) and copy it into the Device Code in impCentral
-3. Scroll to the bottom and replace the existing product id with your new one
+3. Scroll to the bottom of the agent code and replace the existing product id with your new one
 ```

-//BEGIN LOCAL AGENT CODE
+#require "Exosite.agent.lib.nut:1.0.0"

-    const PRODUCT_ID = "<PRODUCT ID GOES HERE>"; <------- REPLACE HERE
+const PRODUCT_ID = <my_product_id>;  <------- REPLACE HERE

 exositeAgent <- Exosite(PRODUCT_ID, null);
 exositeAgent.provision();

-    //Enable debugMode that was defaulted to false
-    exositeAgent.debugMode = true;
-    //Change number of milliseconds between config_io refreshes
-    exositeAgent.configIORefreshTime = 150000;

-    device.on("reading.sent", exositeAgent.writeData.bindenv(exositeAgent));
-//END LOCAL AGENT CODE

 ```
 4. Build and you're done!